jlvdb/yet_another_wizz/docs/source/user_guide/examples/api.rst

 Measuring correlations
 ^^^^^^^^^^^^^^^^^^^^^^

-Next we construct a central configuration object that sets the minimal required parameters, the physical scales (in kpc)and the redshift binning that we want to use for the correlation measurements:
+Next we construct a central :class:`~yaw.config.Configuration` object that sets the minimal required parameters, the physical scales (in kpc)and the redshift binning that we want to use for the correlation measurements:

 >>> config = yaw.Configuration.create(
 ...     rmin=100, rmax=1000, zmin=0.07, zmax=1.42)

-Then we measure the cross- and autocorrelation functions to estimate the unknown redshfit distribution and correct for the reference sample galaxy bias:
+Then we measure the correlation amplitudes using the :func:`~yaw.correlation.crosscorrelate` and :func:`~yaw.correlation.autocorrelate` functions.
+The latter allows to correct for the reference sample galaxy bias:

 >>> w_sp = yaw.crosscorrelate(config, reference, unknown, ref_rand=randoms)
 >>> w_ss = yaw.autocorrelate(config, reference, randoms, compute_rr=True)
 >>> w_ss
-CorrelationFunction(n_bins=30, z='0.070...1.420', dd=True, dr=True, rd=False, rr=True, n_patches=32)
+CorrelationFunction(n_bins=30, z='0.070...1.420', dd=True, dr=True, rd=False,
+rr=True, n_patches=32)

-By inspecting the result we can see that this produced a correlation function with the requestend binning and pair counts data-data, data-random and
+By inspecting the result we can see that this produced a :class:`~yaw.correlation.CorrelationFunction` object with the desired binning and pair counts data-data, data-random and random-random:
-random-random:

 Getting the clustering redshifts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Finally we can obtain our reference-sample-bias corrected clustering redshfit estimate with a single line using the :obj:`yaw.RedshiftData` container:
+Finally we can obtain our reference-sample-bias corrected clustering redshfit estimate with a single line using the :class:`~yaw.correlation.RedshiftData`
+container:

 >>> n_cc = yaw.RedshiftData.from_correlation_functions(w_sp, w_ss)
 >>> n_cc